-Okay now.
-I need one white girl.
+ne white girl.
 Twenty, twenty-five.
-Red hair fixed in a--what you call it?--kind of a fluffy page boy.
+Red hair fixed in a--what you call it?--kid of a fluffy page boy.
 Slanty green eyes.
 Hoo!
 A fox in Mississippi.
 A dog in Chicago.
 Tits?
 (Shapes them.)
 Yeah, tits.
 One of those little strap dresses.
-Wooo.
+Woooo.
 Sunback.
 Yeah.
 Sunback dress.
 High heel shoes.
 Hee hee.
 Her stockings, the run is a little crooked.
 Hee, hee.
-And a red, red mouth.
+And a red red mouth.
 Which I will get to later.
-And one white boy.
+One white boy.
 Not much older than me.
 Black hair, oily.
 Sideburns.
 Big Mississippi cracker grin.
-Litty bitty miss-colored eyes.
+Litty bitty piss-colored eyes.
 And a red, red neck.
 Which I will also get to later.
 Okay now.
 One, big, go-for-bad white dude.
+John Wayne of the swamps.
+Yeah.
+Jive mustache.
+Crew cut.
+Military type dude.
 Wear his balls on his shoulders.
 Where they might do him some good.